adamfowleruk/mljs/planning.md

     - Contexts - add new (auto named)
      - Thinking of doing this on the left hand side still
    - Action settings
-    - on page load
+    - IN PROGRESS on page load
-    - on page unload
+    - IN PROGRESS on page unload
     - DEFERRED searchcontext on selection
    - Widgets: Add Workplace Configuration support
     - co-occurence